yui/grunt-yui-contrib/README.md

-  build-test    Build and test the entire library test          Test the library with yogi test-cli      Test the library via CLI with yogi travis        Perform a travis build and test (uses enviroment vars to determine tests) help          Show this stuffs
+  build-test    Build and test the entire library test          Test the library with yogi test-cli      Test the library via CLI with yogi travis        Perform a travis test (uses enviroment vars to determine tests) help          Show this stuffs

 >> Options: